sveinpg/build-your-own-react/README.md

 > Source: https://overreacted.io/react-as-a-ui-runtime/#reconciliation

 There is multiple ways to reduce the number of manipulations.
 For instance, by reusing HTML-elements (such as `<div/>`) or to use the `key` prop of children to determine which to update.

+In `src/solution/react-dom/react-dom` we have provided a more advanced implementation that you can use as inspiration.

+## Lifecycle methods

+React components has several "lifecycle methods" that you can override to run code at a particullar time.
+For instance, to run code after the component is mounted we can override `Component.componentDidMount`.

+Read the about the lifecycle methods in [the documentation](https://reactjs.org/docs/react-component.html#the-component-lifecycle) and try to implement them yourself.

+## Reconciliation

+Our implementation renders the whole application regardless of which part of the application that triggered the re-render.
+To further improve the performance of our implementation we can add a `_dirty` to the component that changed.
+This way we are able to only re-render the subtree that changed.